acados/acados/docs/c_interface/index.md

 It is recommended to instead look at the header files in [`interfaces/acados_c/`](https://github.com/acados/acados/tree/master/interfaces/acados_c) and the code itself.

 Another very important ressource are the templated `C` files used by the template based interfaces (`Python` and code generation for `Matlab` and `Octave`), which show how to use the `C` interface properly.
-These templates are very actively maintained and tested using CI.
+These templates are actively maintained and tested using CI.
 The templates can be found in [`interfaces/acados_template/acados_template/c_templates_tera`](https://github.com/acados/acados/tree/master/interfaces/acados_template/acados_template/c_templates_tera).